A brief introduction to freelancing

 What a lot of people don’t realize about putting themselves out there is that they go through the process of evolution when they do this.

-For example, if I hadn’t started publishing content back in 2009, I won’t be publishing this e-book.
+For example, if I hadn’t started publishing content back in 2009, I won’t be releasing this e-book.
 It’s a fact that you grow when you get into the process of doing and get ready for a long-haul.

 How would you put yourself out there?